vivrichards600/friendlytester.github.io/pages/java/basics/6_methods.md

 ---
 [Course Home](../../course) \| [What are Methods?](/programming/lessons/methodsandparameters){:target="_blank"} \| [Code Example(s)](https://github.com/FriendlyTester/Free-Java-Basics-Course/blob/master/src/test/java/lessons/E_Methods.java){:target="_blank"}

-So we've already seen examples of methods in Java in the previous lessons, so lets keep this brief and explore what we haven't yet.
+So we've already seen examples of methods in Java in the previous lessons, so let's keep this brief and explore what we haven't yet.
 If you've not done the basic programming course, you can click the link above to learn all about methods.

 While there are technically more types of methods we are going to talk about two.
 A method that returns an object and a method that doesn't.